 The Minnesota Department of Education acknowledges the benefits of the IB program, stating on its website, "International Baccalaureate (IB) is recognized as a superior education, preparing students for rigorous academic work so they may succeed at postsecondary institutions around the world.
 The program encourages students to think from an international perspective, while first developing an understanding of their own cultural and national identity.
 Students learn a second language and develop the skills to live and work with others internationally—essential for life in the 21st century."

 LILA Upper School's MYP program was authorized in the summer of 2018.
-Our DP programme is currently in the authorization phase in the process for full accreditation, which typically takes about five years.
-Our DP application is also underway.
+Our DP programme is currently in the authorization phase in the process for full accreditation, with our authorization visit scheduled for the fall of 2018.
 We encourage you to look through the IBO site and ask us any questions about our approach.